 Vetting prospective suppliers is part art, part science.
 To do it well, you’ll need to navigate in the gray, and calculate in black and white.
 But as I have outlined recently, there has never been a more critical time to be sure that you have the correct partners to support strategic initiative launches, such as your participation in the circular economy.

 When you begin a partnership with a new supplier, you can never be sure of a happy ending.
 But if you’ve done your due diligence beforehand, chances are your candidates for The Final Rose will have qualities that complement yours.

 Still, you may be wondering if your newest supplier is really THE ONE.
 And I’d say that some doubt here is completely understandable—and totally unavoidable.

 But I’d also ask you this: Do you know which of your angst-y apprehensions should make you run for the hills?
 Like, right away?
 And at full speed?

 When it comes to suppliers, here are the red flags that stoke my worries:

-- Restricted access to the supplier’s facility: Whenever I had to comply with special rules or restrictions in order to visit a facility—especially when my own product was being produced—the facility was, without exception, hiding an issue from me.
+Restricted access to the supplier’s facility: Whenever I had to comply with special rules or restrictions to visit a facility—especially when my own product was being produced—the facility was, without exception, hiding an issue from me.

-- Limited access to the leadership team: You say you’re unable to easily connect with your partner’s leadership team?
+Limited access to the leadership team: You say you're unable to connect with your partner's leadership team easily?
 Well, then I’d say you’re probably not all that important to them.

-- Worrisome cash flow: When a supplier requests early payment or unreasonable terms, it could mean they need cash, pronto.
-This issue, however, can be a sensitive topic to discuss cross-culturally, so tread lightly but listen for concerns.
+Worrisome cash flow: When a supplier requests early payment or unreasonable terms, it could mean they need cash, pronto.
+However, this issue can be a sensitive topic to discuss cross-culturally, so tread lightly but listen for concerns.

 But let me leave you with this: If you get that queasy feeling about a supplier, trust your gut.
 And let your business values lead the way.